chelh/VBASync/README.md

 `-d <dir>` | Specify version-control directory
 `-r`   | Do the selected action, then immediately exit (**required** on Linux/Mac) `-i`   | Ignore empty modules
-`-u`   | Search repository subdirectories for modules `-a`   | Allow adding new document modules when publishing (expert option) `-e`   | Allow deleting document modules when publishing (expert option) `-h <hook>` | If `-p` was specified earlier, set the before-publish hook.
+`-u`   | Search subdirectories of version-control directory `-a`   | Allow adding new document modules when publishing (expert option) `-e`   | Allow deleting document modules when publishing (expert option) `-h <hook>` | If `-p` was specified earlier, set the before-publish hook.
 Else set the after-extract hook.